obvonage/deved-platform/content/blog/en/create-a-static-site-using-vitepress-for-beautiful-help-documentation.md

 ## Deploying Your App

 Now that we've developed our static site, and added pages to it along with a rich navigation bar, let's deploy our app.
-You can do so by running the following command `npm run docs:build`.
+You can do so by running the following command `yarn docs:build`.

 If everything works properly, then you'll see the following:

 ```
-C:\Users\mbcru\source\static-starter>npm run docs:build

-> static-starter@1.0.0 docs:build
+yarn docs:build
+yarn run v1.22.19
-> vitepress build docs
+$ vitepress build docs
 vitepress v1.0.0-alpha.21
 ✓ building client + server bundles...
-⠋ rendering pages...(node:17664) ExperimentalWarning: The Fetch API is an experimental feature.
+⠋ rendering pages...(node:3164) ExperimentalWarning: The Fetch API is an experimental feature.
 This feature could change at any time
 (Use `node --trace-warnings ...` to show where the warning was created)
 ✓ rendering pages...
-build complete in 7.54s.
+build complete in 8.29s.
+Done in 8.97s.

 ```

 The rendered files will default go to your project page under   `dist`.
 For example, my files were rendered here: `C:\Users\mbcru\source\static-starter\docs\.vitepress\dist`